ejgallego/real-world-coq/2023-09-bu/index.md

 In this lesson, we will introduce the core data structures used in the Mathematical Components libraries, as well as their associated theories.
-A key part of this lesson will be the introduction of the class hierarchy used in the Mathematical Components library which is used to handle common properties among types, such as being denumerable or finite.
+In this process, we will study the class hierarchy used to organize types according to their properties, such as being finite or having decidable equality.

-We will build and verify a simple interpreter for a declarative language using the pieces provided by the MC library.
+We will showcase a real-world inspired example illustrating the power of the approach.

 #### Lesson links and schedule